lsst-ts/ts_tma/docs/ats_tekniker/ATS_Deployment.md

 Digital output ON time in seconds 1/40MHz * 6400 = 0.00016 seconds (0.16 ms).
 Therefore, it is recommended to use the oscilloscope to check this synchronous signal when needed.

-You may want to set the **OnTime_ticks** value to be 65535 by the NI distribution manager to make sure there is the signal in oscilloscope.
+If there are problems with the EIB trigger, the **OnTime_ticks** variable might have a `0`value when testing, set it to 65535 with the NI distribution manager to make sure there is the signal in oscilloscope.

-For example, the following is the figure of difference between the sync+ and sync- signals:
+For example, the following is the figure of difference between the sync+ and sync- signals, using a value of 65535:

 ![oscilloscope diff plus and minus](media/oscilloscope_diff_plus_and_minus.png)